mardub1635/covictim/Readme.md

 Other interesting references and resources:
 * [Jessica Ladd information escrow](https://www.ted.com/talks/jessica_ladd_the_reporting_system_that_sexual_assault_survivors_want)

-great app, excellent idea! one problem: it will take hundreds of years before any administration implement it in my own country.
+Great app, excellent idea!
+Two problems: 1) it will take hundreds of years before any administration implement it in my own land 2) this app knows country borders when prepatrators do not.
 * [http://coabuse.fr/](http://coabuse.fr/)

 ## Files